pomodux/pomodux/.github/ISSUE_TEMPLATE/feature-request.md

 ## Feature Request

-### Release Alignment
+### Component Alignment
-- [ ] Release 0.1.0 - Foundation & Core Timer Engine
+- [ ] Timer Engine - Core timer functionality and state management
-- [ ] Release 0.2.0 - CLI Interface & Basic Functionality
+- [ ] CLI Interface - Command-line interface and user interaction
-- [ ] Release 0.3.0 - Terminal UI (TUI) Development
+- [ ] TUI System - Terminal user interface development
-- [ ] Release 0.4.0 - Plugin System & Advanced Features
+- [ ] Plugin System - Plugin architecture and extensibility
+- [ ] Configuration - Configuration management and standards
+- [ ] Testing - Testing framework and quality assurance

 ### Feature Description
 **What feature would you like to see implemented?**